ahmadajmi/learning-javascript/chapter2.md

 parseInt("12abc");   // Returns 12.
 ```

-The function accepts a second parameter called radix and it shoud be specefied and if not strings with a prefix of '0x' are considered hexadecimal.
+The function accepts a second parameter called radix and it should be specified and if not strings with a prefix of '0x' are considered hexadecimal.

 Read more on [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt)